Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance

+The errors are multiplied by the position $c_j^p$, velocity $c_j^v$, orientation $c_j^q$ and angular velocity $c_j^\omega$ coefficients respectively.
 The coefficients can vary with the time index $j$ in the rollout.
-This allows assigning a lower cost to those rollout trajectories that deviate from the reference trajectory only in later steps of the rollout simulation, which promotes exploration and reallocates precision emphasis toward earlier timesteps of the simulated rollout trajectories.
+This allows assigning a lower cost to those rollout trajectories that deviate from the reference trajectory only in later steps of the rollout simulation, which promotes exploration and reallocates precision emphasis toward earlier timesteps of the simulated rollout trajectories, allowing the controller to maximize the use of the precision of the SE(3) rollouts.
 This increases trajectory tracking precision, as well as smoothness.
 Using the Euclidean norm for position instead of its square requires computing a square root but prevents the creation of an erratic nominal trajectory in cases where a larger deviation from the reference trajectory is necessary to avoid an obstacle.